Wikimedia UK: Chairman resigns

 One such case concerned the group's previous chair, Ashley van Haeften.
-In July 2012, Wikipedia's Arbitration Committee ruled that they had violated policies regarding use of multiple accounts and had behaved in an uncivil manner when faced with concerns about sexually explicit material.
-Although the Committee stated that van Haeften had been subjected to harassment, it also found that they had not been separating harassment from legitimate criticism.
-The case resulted in them being banned from contributing to the English Wikipedia for an indefinite period.
-Despite the results of the case, Wikimedia UK's board supported van Haeften remaining in their position as chair and praised their work with the group.
-The board's decision was met with criticism from some members of the organisation, who proposed an extraordinary general meeting that would discuss removing them from the board.
-CEO Jon Davies subsequently announced on 2 August 2012 that van Haeften was resigning from their position as chair to avoid creating division within the organisation.
-They retained their position as a board member and remained chair of the Wikimedia Chapters Association.
-Chris Keating was subsequently elected to replace them as chairman of the board.
+In July 2012, Wikipedia's Arbitration Committee ruled that he had violated policies regarding use of multiple accounts and had behaved in an uncivil manner when faced with concerns about sexually explicit material.
+Although the Committee stated that van Haeften had been subjected to harassment, it also found that he had not been separating harassment from legitimate criticism.
+The case resulted in him being banned from contributing to the English Wikipedia for an indefinite period.
+Despite the results of the case, Wikimedia UK's board supported van Haeften remaining in his position as chair and praised his work with the group.
+The board's decision was met with criticism from some members of the organisation, who proposed an extraordinary general meeting that would discuss removing him from the board.
+CEO Jon Davies subsequently announced on 2 August 2012 that van Haeften was resigning from his position as chair to avoid creating division within the organisation, but he retained his position as a board member and remained chair of the Wikimedia Chapters Association.
+Chris Keating was subsequently elected to replace him as chairman of the board.